Power supply: Packaging

 Power supplies are packaged in different ways and classified accordingly.
 A bench power supply is a stand-alone desktop unit used in applications such as circuit test and development.
 Open frame power supplies have only a partial mechanical enclosure, sometimes consisting of only a mounting base; these are typically built into machinery or other equipment.
 Rack mount power supplies are designed to be secured into standard electronic equipment racks.
 An integrated power supply is one that shares a common printed circuit board with its load.
 An external power supply, AC adapter or power brick, is a power supply located in the load's AC power cord that plugs into a wall outlet; a wall wart is an external supply integrated with the outlet plug itself.
 These are popular in consumer electronics because of their safety; the hazardous 120- or 240-volt main current is transformed down to a safer voltage before it enters the appliance body.

 Power conversion method

 Power supplies can be broadly divided into linear and switching types.
 Linear power converters process the input power directly, with all active power conversion components operating in their linear operating regions.
 In switching power converters, the input power is converted to AC or to DC pulses before processing, by components that operate predominantly in non-linear modes (e.g., transistors that spend most of their time in cutoff or saturation).
 Power is "lost" (converted to heat) when components operate in their linear regions and, consequently, switching converters are usually more efficient than linear converters because their components spend less time in linear operating regions.

+Purpose

+Power supplies are sometimes categorized according to their intended purpose, such as "AC-DC front end for grid bias" or "DC-DC converter for point-of-load (POL) regulation".